Star Shearing Season -- Transient Signals in Wave-like Dark Matter Experiments from Black Hole Formation: Conclusions

 As in this paper, our goal was mainly phenomenological, we focused on a simple modelling of potential signals and their main characteristic scales and left a first principle calculation to future work.
+We therefore acknowledge the existence of rather large modelling uncertainties (discussed in more detail in section~\ref{subsection:modeling}).
+Notably, this includes gravitational effects, and importantly the scalar field evolution during the ``collapse''.
+If the evolution is fast, as one may expect, e.g. in the case of weak self-interactions this can potentially modify our sensitivity by orders of magnitude.
 Our estimates for the sensitivity, frequencies and signal shapes should therefore be taken as only indicative of what could be achieved and where to look.
 They are summarized in Figs.~\ref{fig:coupling-bounds} (scalar coupling), \ref{fig:coupling-bounds-P} (pseudo-scalar coupling) and \ref{fig:photonsumm} (two-photon coupling) for the different types of coupling we considered.
 We stress that these are only examples and a wider range of couplings (e.g. to vectors) could be considered even with already existing experiments.
 Notably, relatively nearby sources such as a Betelgeuse going supernova may already provide discovery potential, encouraging a dedicated analysis for such signals.
 Experiments that are more adapted to transient signals and targeting signal frequency ranges more suitable for this type of signal could certainly increase the sensitivity significantly.
 Although we have not made use of this in our analysis we note that the cosmic events we consider may be visible also in other observables, e.g. gravitational waves for mergers or optical or neutrino signals for supernovae.
 Looking for coincidences could be used to improve the sensitivity.

 Finally, we also note that the events we considered, as well as other types of transient events, e.g.~\cite{Dailey:2020sxa,Eby:2021ece,Arakawa:2023gyq,GNOME:2023rpz,Maseizik:2024qly} may also lead to a stochastic background when many events are accumulated over the cosmos\footnote{In spirit this is similar to, for example, the stochastic backgrounds of neutrinos, axion and axion-like particles, created by supernovae events in the cosmic history, cf.~e.g.~\cite{Beacom:2010kk,Raffelt:2011ft,Calore:2020tjw}.
 However, the features, notably energies would be very different.
 This could even be considered a fourth type of signal for very low mass feebly interacting particles.}.
 This could be an interesting target for future studies.